 It’s not possible to enter the village but the track runs close to the entrances so it’s easy to look in at the houses and crashed cars.
 Although there weren’t any training activities taking place we spotted lots of empty blank cartridges strewn across the ground.

-After leaving we walked up onto Copehill Down and followed a stretch of the Imber Range Perimeter Path, a 30 mile route which skirts the edge of the military training firing area.
+After leaving we walked up onto Copehill Down and followed a stretch of the Imber Range Perimeter Path.
+This 30 mile long distance walk skirts the edge of the military training firing area.

 Although used by the military Copehill Down is undeveloped and hasn’t been farmed in many years.
-This is great news for wildlife.
-Salisbury Plain is the largest area of chalk grassland in north west Europe and the whole area was full of flowers, insects, butterflies and birds.
+This is great news for wildlife as Salisbury Plain is now the largest area of chalk grassland in north west Europe.
+The whole area was full of flowers, insects, butterflies and birds.
 So different to intensively farmed fields.

-On the brow of the down my partner was incredibly excited to see a great bustard in the grasslands, a large bird reintroduced to Britain in 2004 after becoming nationally extinct in 1832.
+On the brow of the down my partner was incredibly excited to see a great bustard in the grasslands.
+This large bird was reintroduced to Britain in 2004 after becoming nationally extinct in 1832.
 I had been looking in the opposite direction and, annoyingly, by the time I looked the bird had disappeared into the long grass.

 Just outside of Tilshead we passed White Barrow, a Neolithic long barrow in National Trust ownership.
 It’s one of more than 2000 archaeological sites on Salisbury Plain, many of which lay within the military area.
 We didn’t visit as time was against us and we were keen to get started on our return journey.
 Although we did have to make time to pop into the garage for some much needed ice creams and drinks!

-If you get a chance I highly recommend a visit to Imber and Copehill Down.
+If you get the opportunity do visit Imber and Copehill Down.
 The combination of military usage, environment and prehistoric sites makes for a unique day out.

 - St Giles church and Imber village can only be visited on specific open days.
 These usually occur at Christmas, Easter and mid-late August but check the website for up to date information.
 It is not possible or safe to travel to Imber outside of these dates as it is used for military operations.